Christopher Plummer: 1998–2009: Established actor

-2010–2017: Beginners and awards success
+2010–2021: Resurgence and final roles

 In January 2010, Plummer received his first Academy Award nomination for his portrayal of author Leo Tolstoy in The Last Station (2009).
 Speaking to the Canadian Broadcasting Corporation in an interview that aired on March 7, 2010, Plummer added, tongue-in-cheek, "Well, I said it's about time!
 I mean, I'm 80 years old, for God's sake.
 Have mercy."
 On Oscar night, March 7, 2010, however, he lost to Christoph Waltz.
 That same year, Plummer appeared in David Fincher's English-language film adaptation of Stieg Larsson's book The Girl with the Dragon Tattoo starring Daniel Craig, Rooney Mara and Stellan Skarsgård.
 The film was a critical and commercial success.

-Earlier that year, Plummer received his second nomination for the Academy Award for Best Supporting Actor for his performance in Mike Mills' independent comedy drama film Beginners (2011) starring Ewan McGregor, and Mélanie Laurent.
+Earlier that year, Plummer received his second nomination for the Academy Award for Best Supporting Actor for his performance in Mike Mills' independent comedy drama film Beginners (2011) starring Ewan McGregor and Mélanie Laurent.
 Plummer was announced as the winner at the 84th Academy Awards.
 Plummer's win made him, at age 82, the oldest actor to win an Academy Award.
-When he accepted the award, he quipped "You're only two years older than me, darling.
-Where have you been all my life?".
-In 2015, he starred in the Atom Egoyan directed thriller Remember starring alongside Martin Landau and Bruno Ganz.
-Plummer played Ebenezer Scrooge in The Man Who Invented Christmas (2017), which is based on Charles Dickens' novella A Christmas Carol.
+When he accepted the award, he quipped: "You're only two years older than me, darling.
+Where have you been all my life?"